 Category Course(s) Required Approximate Fee Shadow Health® NSG 500, NSG 526, NSG 527 Fees vary based upon the number of courses using the software.
 There is a separate fee for each course; separate Shadow Health programs.
 CastleBranch® All clinical/practicum and research courses for RN to M.S.N., M.S.N., posts graduate/APRN certificate, D.N.P., and Ph.D. program students.
 Ph.D. program students, if deemed necessary based upon dissertation focus Varies by state of residence due to criminal background checks; range \$100.00-\$300.00; one-time fee Students may be required to pay a CastleBranch® Bridge fee based upon requirements of the health care agency.

-RP Now® NSG 500, 530, 533, \$15.00/test

-552, 550, and most NP \$15 per test
+RP Now® NSG 500, 530, 533, 552, 550, and most NP theory courses. \$15.00/test \$15 per test review Respondus NSG 590 NSG 591 \$11

-theory courses. review

-Respondus NSG 590, NSG 591 \$11

-Lockdown Browser 1100 590, 1100 591

-Typhon® Nurse practitioner \$90.00 one-

-clinical courses time fee

-SPSS® NSG 601 and PhD Price varies based

-program upon source of
+Respondus Lockdown Browser NSG 590, NSG 591 \$11 Typhon® Nurse practitioner clinical courses \$90.00 one- time fee SPSS® NSG 601 and PhD program Price varies based upon source of package chosen; minimum \$50.00

-package chosen;

-minimum \$50.00

 Professional Clinical/practicum and This fee is

 Liability Insurance research courses when collected by the

 for Students in completion of clinical university for each

 Clinical/Practicum hours and/or research research, clinical

 Courses are a course or practicum

 requirement. course;

 \$30.00/clinical,

 research, or practicum

 course

 D.N.P.
 Project and NSG: 608b and NSG \$ 55.00 when

 PhD Dissertation 631 enrolled in

 Binding these courses.

-8
+2

 Ph.D. program

 students will use

 the Proquest

 platform at this

 fee.

 Graduation Degree Completed the last \$170.00

 or Certificate Audit semester of each

 program to validate all

 terms are met for

 program completion,

 the graduation

 ceremony, and

 degree/certification

 conferral

-Fees are subject to change during the academic year
+\Fees are subject to change during the academic year